dotkernel/api-documentation/docs/book/v5/tutorials/create-book-module.md

 $this->add($nameInput);
 ```

-Now it's time to create the handler.
+Now it's time to create the handlers for the books and book collection.

 * `src/Book/src/Handler/BookHandler.php`